 Buses in Sri Lanka are frequent, fun and incredibly cheap.
-A family can travel half way across the island for $5.
+A family can travel halfway across the island for $5.
 You just find a bus stop or bus station and hop on.
 There was always somebody to help us find the right bus and most Sri Lankans have great English.
 The buses come in two flavours, standard, open to the elements, no windows type and the smaller air con buses.
+Be aware that some buses get incredibly crowded.
 The Sri Lankan people are wonderful, warm and considerate and we had great fun on the buses.
 If you’re travelling with big packs you may need to put them on the seats, in which case, you just buy a ticket for them, too.

 The trains are great, some routes are fantastically scenic, but occasionally they were so packed we had to stand.

 Sometimes we used tuk tuks, they’re more expensive than buses but it IS possible to fit 2 adults, 2 kids, 2 big backpacks and 4 smaller bags into the back of one.
 Sri Lankan tuk tuk drivers are pretty fair with pricing.
 We took one fancy air con taxi from the airport, it was good, but expensive ($12).

 Tours and hired drivers are very easy to organise and the most commonly used method for package tourists and more up-market travellers.
 You can arrange trips through your hotel, direct with drivers or through the multitude of travel agents on every street.
 You can travel the whole island by tuk tuk or aircon minibus, the choice is yours.
 When we got married the same tuk tuk driver took us all over the island, we even went to his home to visit his wife and child, he was at our wedding.
 We’ll never forget him and we hope and pray he and his family came through the tragic tsunami safely.

 Food in Sri Lanka and Sri Lankan Food With Kids